markusressel/barcode-server/README.md

 ## Authorization

-When specified in the config, an API token is required to authorize clients, which must be passed using a `X-Auth-Token` header when connecting.
+When specified in the config, an API token is required to authorize clients, which must be passed using a `X-Auth-Token` query-param when connecting.
 Since barcode-scanner doesn't rely on any persistence, the token is specified in the configuration file and can not be changed on runtime.

 ## Rest API